LaurentOngaro/UEVaultManager/docs/source/output.rst

 As it, if the user manually change the content of some data in the file, by adding a comment for instance, this data WON'T be overwritten.
-Also Note that if `create_output_backup = true` is set in the config file, the app will create a backup of the output file suffixed by a timestamp before overwriting the result file.
+Also Note that if `create_output_backup = true` is set in the config file, the application will create a backup of the output file suffixed by a timestamp before overwriting the result file.

 These are the fields (or column headings) that will be written in that